deadbaed/sigserlic/readme.md

 - [ ] Better documentation, the examples are not enough imo
 - [ ] Actually enforce expiration on keys/signatures, they do nothing at the moment
 - [ ] Support passphrases on keys
+- [ ] Better types when wanting to sign or verify signatures, maybe behind features?

 ## License